 Before rounding a corner to the castle you will pass through a 260-foot stone tunnel built in the 17th century.
 The entire walk takes 20-30 minutes depending on how much you pause to snap pictures or simply savor the historical and natural beauty all around.

-When to Visit Castle Tirol
+When to Visit Tyrol Castle

 If you visit the castle during one of the weekends in December when it is hosting its traditional Christmas market, you can enjoy the castle at no charge.
 Seeing it at this time of year is especially charming.

-Autumn is also a special time to visit as a wine-stand off the Falknerweg offers the season’s new wine, which you can sip under a canopy of grape vines while gazing at the castle and beyond.
+Autumn is also a special time to visit as a wine stand off the Falknerweg offers the season’s new wine, which you can sip under a canopy of grapevines while gazing at the castle and beyond.
 Sounds a touch romantic doesn’t it?
 Afterward, treat yourself to a hearty South Tyrolean meal at Biergarten am Schlossweg — a panoramic beer garden nearby.